aashrai/Pronto-Bike-Share-Visualisation/Readme.md

 ### Design
 The visualization is an animated flow of trips between stations across Seattle throughout the day, with a Histogram and a progress indicator as the guide to show the frequency distribution of the bike trips.
 After the animation is over one can move the progress indicator to see the bike trips at specific times through the day.

+1. I choose a dark background since by using bold colors for paths, stations, chart we can draw users attention
+1. I choose a animated view of trips rather than a static one since it gives a much better idea of the lulls and highs in the cycle trips in a day.
+1. I choose a histogram since by binning I am able to show the distinctive peaks in the frequency of the cycle trips.

 ### Feedback

 1. It was very difficult to understand from just the progressive animation as to what the frequency actually is.
 So I decided to show a time based histogram to give a better understanding of the visualization.